 Work off of a value matrix, abolishing products or services that customers will never reward you for, invest less resource in things bringing in less reward, elevate elements of the businesses bringing the most value and create novel products or services in line with your brand that customers may not yet know they need, success will likely follow.

 5. Strategy Profile

-Revisit your strategy compared to your competitors’ and indentify new areas to tap or innovative offerings or practices to put in place that competitors aren’t doing.
+Revisit your strategy compared to your competitors’ and identify new areas to tap or innovative offerings or practices to put in place that competitors aren’t doing.